 Minneapolis, MN 55414

-That’s why the Minnesota Department of Public Safety Division of Homeland Security and Emergency Management (HSEM) sponsors the annual “Winter Hazard Awareness Week” public information campaign each year.
-The week features an intense media campaign that highlights specific daily topics related to winter weather safety.
-The HSEM Winter Weather Safety website offers additional information, checklists, and other informational resources to assist in local education efforts throughout the season.
+The Minnesota Department of Public Safety Division of Homeland Security and Emergency Management (HSEM) sponsors the annual “Severe Weather Awareness Week” public information campaign each year.
+The week features an intense media campaign that highlights specific daily topics related to severe weather safety.
+The HSEM Severe Weather Safety website offers additional information, checklists, and other informational resources to assist in local education efforts throughout the season.

-Local professionals and volunteers can use these resources to engage their fellow citizens and local media to focus on these hazards and help ensure everyone has a safe and warm winter season.
+Local professionals and volunteers can use these resources to engage their fellow citizens and local media to focus on these hazards and help ensure everyone has a safe and fun summer season.